akuklev/akuklev/synthetic-types.md

 }
 ```

-This extensions do not spoil closedness and finiteness as long as all parameters are also given by closed finite enums.
+This extensions do not spoil closedness and finiteness as long as all parameters are also given by closed finite enumerations.

+Hardware-defined primitive data types such as `int32` and `float64` are closed enumeration types in disguise, because internally they are represented by finite sequences of bits.

 § Closed inductive types
 ------------------------